Motorsport in the United Kingdom: Drag Racing

-Drag Racing has its origins in the USA during the 1920s.
-During prohibition the sellers of illegal alcohol, the Moonshine Boys outran the authorities by making their innocuous runabout cars fast and powerful by hiding bigger and more highly tuned engines inside - the Hot Rod was born!
-After the end of prohibition the Hot Rodders continued and all over America roads were being used to settle the 'mine is faster than yours argument'.
-Most towns had a main road running down the middle and junctions controlled by traffic lights, the Hot Rodders would race down the main drag from one set of lights to the other - the beginning of Drag Racing.
+Drag Racing originated in the USA during the 1920s.
+During prohibition, the sellers of illegal alcohol, the Moonshine Boys, modified their seemingly ordinary cars with powerful, hidden engines to outrun authorities.
+These early hot rods allowed them to evade capture while delivering illegal alcohol.
+After prohibition, the Hot Rodders continued, and all over America, roads were being used to settle the 'mine is faster than yours' argument'.
+Most towns had a main road running down the middle and junctions controlled by traffic lights, The Hot Rodders would race down the main drag from one set of lights to the other - the beginning of Drag Racing.

 Drag Racing took off in the UK during the 1960s when, like in the USA, many of the old disused airstrips around the country were converted to drag strips.
 Podington airfield, near the villages of Hinwick and Podington, was formerly a wartime airbase used by the USAAF during the Second World War.
-In 1966 permission was obtained to use the airfield as a drag racing complex, the ¾ of a mile main runway being used as the drag strip.
-The track was named Santa Pod after the Santa Ana strip in America, combined with the name of the local village of Podington.
+In 1964, the British Drag Racing Association was formed and by 1966, permission was obtained to use the airfield as a drag racing complex, with the ¾ of a mile of the main runway used as the drag strip.
+The track was named Santa Pod after the Santa Ana strip in the USA, combined with the name of the local village of Podington.

-Since then the name Santa Pod Raceway has become synonymous with the sport of Drag Racing in Europe.
-Today the raceway hosts events throughout the year including the FIA European Drag Racing Championships and the 'Run What You Brung' (RWYB) events where anyone with a valid driving licence can have a go and put their own vehicles and skills to the test.
+Since then, the name Santa Pod Raceway has become synonymous with the sport of Drag Racing in Europe.
+Today, the raceway hosts events throughout the year, including the British Drag Racing Championship, the 'Run What You Brung' (RWYB) events, where anyone with a valid driving licence can have a go and put their own vehicles and skills to the test, and the FIA European Drag Racing Championships.
+Briton Andy Carter won the championship in 2009 in the Top Fuel Dragster class.
+There is also a British Drag Racing Hall of Fame which inducts members every year.